Conorsmine/BanItem-Addons/README.md

 # BanItem-Addons
 This is a simple addon plugin for the [ItemBan plugin](https://www.spigotmc.org/resources/banitem-1-7-1-19.67701/) to make banning custom items more convenient.
-This addon plugin is dependent on these plugins and will not run without them!
+This addon is dependent on these plugins and will not run without them!
 - [NBTAPI](https://www.spigotmc.org/resources/nbt-api.7939/)
 - [ItemBan plugin](https://www.spigotmc.org/resources/banitem-1-7-1-19.67701/)